google/mesop/docs/components/button.md

 ## Overview

 Button is based on the [Angular Material button component](https://material.angular.io/components/button/overview).
+Button is a [composite component](../guides/components.md#composite-components) and frequently used as a parent of the [Text](./text.md) component.

 ## Examples